univention/univention-corporate-server/doc/debian-admins/system.rst

 Restarting the service, or rebooting the system, activates the changes in the configuration files.

-Sometimes the reasons for problems are hard to find.
-Any run of UCR can affect the configuration, overwrites manual changes, and can cause additional effort for analysis and repair.
+Sometimes the causes of problems are hard to find.
+Each run of UCR can affect the configuration, overwrite manual changes, and require additional analysis and repair.

-The negative consequences range from small effects such as the return to the default behavior of a service up to key services not running anymore at all.
-For example, the LDAP server refuses to start and prevents users from sign-in to their environment and preventing them from doing their daily work.
+The negative consequences range from small effects, such as a service reverting to its default behavior, to key services not running at all.
+For example, the LDAP server refuses to start, preventing users from signing in their environment and preventing them from doing their daily work.

-This short outline leads us to one principle.
-Applying it can save you a lot of frustration, efforts, and headaches.
+This brief overview introduces the first principle.
+Applying it can save you a lot of frustration, effort, and headaches.

 .. _principle-1: